mikeal/IPSQL/docs/importing-csv.md

 Importing a CSV into IPSQL will generate a deterministic merkle graph.
 Importing the same CSV file on two machines is guaranteed to produce the same database.

-If modification are made to the CSV file the graph generated will de-duplicate parts of the graph with the prior import.
+If modifications are made to the CSV file and it is imported again the newly generated graph will de-duplicate unmodified database against the prior import even though the importer has no knowledge of the prior database state it's being compared against.
 This means that whether a database is mutated with SQL or simply re-imported as a CSV file, the hash of the database is the same and only the difference between the databases will need to be replicated.